Check out my custom vibration dampener

 The challenge has always been to shed weight without sacrificing other vital attributes, including durability, stability, and comfort.

-However, the industry has seen significant improvements in lightweight tennis shoes through advancements in materials and design.
+However, the industry has seen significant improvements in lightweight shoes through advancements in materials and design.

 Asics Flytefoam midsoles are a great example of lightweight shoe design.
 According to Asics lab tests, Flytefoam is 55% lighter than traditional EVA midsoles while providing 76% better cushioning.